ODM2/ODM2/README.md

 ###  View Documentation of ODM2 Concepts ###

-For more information on ODM2 concepts, examples, best practices, etc., visit the [Documentation](https://github.com/ODM2/ODM2/wiki/documentation) page on the wiki.
+For more information on ODM2 concepts, examples, best practices, the ODM2 software ecosystem, etc., visit the [**Documentation**](https://github.com/ODM2/ODM2/wiki/documentation) page on the wiki.

 ###  View Diagrams and Documentation of the ODM2 Schema ###